franchev/CKA-Exercises/README.md

 <h2>Introduction </h2>

-I was so pleased to find this repo: https://github.com/dgkanatsios/CKAD-exercises when I was preparing to become CKAD.
+I was so pleased to find this repo: https://github.com/dgkanatsios/CKAD-exercises when I was preparing to become CKAD Certified.
 However, I could not find the same structure and design for the CKA Certification.
 I understand that the CKA Certification is more demanding, as a result, I thought why not follow the same concept and create my own Repo to help others study.

 Below, you'll find a set of exercises that will help you prepare for the Certified Kubernetes Administrator Exam.
 You can use these exercises to help you get more ready for the real exam.